-With election season in full swing — and all the mudslinging and territorial behavior involved — sometimes it seems like the candidates are acting like animals.
 If you've ever found yourself wondering if a four-legged candidate might make a better elected official, you're not the first.
 That's the line of thinking that led people to register their cats to run for office or to cast their ballots for the local mule.

 Non-human candidates are often used to satirize the political system or to protest the other candidates.
 Other times, it's just pure entertainment value.
-Regardless of intent, there's a long list of politically ambitous animals in U.S. history, and we've rounded up some of the most interesting — and adorable — political animals to date.
+Regardless of intent, there's a long list of politically ambitious animals in U.S. history, and we've rounded up some of the most interesting — and adorable — political animals to date.

 For many years, a series of goats named Clay Henry served as the mayors of Lajitas, an unincorporated community in Texas.
 The first Clay Henry was elected in 1986 and enjoyed widespread popularity for increasing tourism in the area.
 Known as the “beer-drinking goat,” Clay Henry had no legal power, but he knocked back quite a few cold ones at the hands of visitors until his death in 1992.
 Afterward, his son, Clay Henry II, took over the gig, and in 2000 Clay Henry III was elected mayor.
 Tragedy struck in 2006 when a local man — who was jealous that the goat was drinking on Sunday when the region's blue laws prevented alcohol sales — castrated Clay Henry III.
 The goat made a full recovery, but he was the final goat to serve as Lajitas’ mayor.
-(Note: The Human Society advises against giving animals alcohol and lists it as a potential poison.)
+(Note: The Humane Society of the United States advises against giving animals alcohol and lists it as a potential poison.)

-In 1938, a long-eared brown mule won the post of Republican precinct committeeman for Milton, Wash., with 51 votes.
+In 1938, a long-eared brown mule won the post of Republican precinct committeeman for Milton, Washington, with 51 votes.
 Boston Curtis’ win didn’t come as a surprise since he ran uncontested; however, the city’s residents were surprised to discover that they’d voted for an animal.
 The mule’s victory was engineered by Mayor Kenneth Simmons, a Democrat, who had taken Boston Curtis to the courthouse and registered him to run by signing the necessary documents with hoof prints.
 Why did the mayor run a mule for office?
 Simmons gave two reasons: He wanted to embarrass the Republican Party by having them vote in a relative of the Democratic donkey, and he wanted to prove that voters often didn’t know whom they were supporting.